Non-normality, optimality and synchronization: Non-normality

 The idea of normalizing $H_{\mbox{ind}}$ as was done in \cite{muolo2021} using $\tilde{H}_{\mbox{ind}} = \frac{H_{\mbox{ind}}}{||A||_F} $ does not resolve the situation either, because though the matrices from Eq. \ref{eq:Sample2by2} do have $\tilde{H}_{\mbox{ind}}$ increasing toward $1$ as $\alpha \rightarrow \infty$, $A_2$ in Eq. \ref{eq:Sample2by2_Ex2} actually has a smaller $\tilde{H}_{\mbox{ind}}$ than does $A_1$, with $\tilde{H}_{\mbox{ind}}(A_1) = 0.8704,\tilde{H}_{\mbox{ind}}(A_2) = \tilde{H}_{\mbox{ind}}(A_3) = 0.8452$, when rounded to $4$ significant digits.

 An additional scalar which may directly get at the size of the transient for linear dynamics, is known as the numerical abscissa ($\omega(A)$), which we will now define:

 $\omega(A)$ controls the behavior of $||e^{At}||, \ \mbox{as} \ t \rightarrow 0$ \cite{trefethen1997}.
 Thus $\omega(A)$ divulges what the initial slope will be.
-However as can be seen in Fig. \ref{fig:TwobyTwo_Ex2}, though this reveals the initial slope, it gives no information about the size of the transient, as the dynamics generated from $A_2$ and $A_3$ have transients of the same size, but the one from $A_2$ has the larger initial slope. \paragraph*{} So now it has been established with simple $(2 \times 2)$ examples that the transient dynamics of a non-normal system are related to the Jordan normal form, as well as the numerical abscissa and Henrici's index.
+However as can be seen in Fig. \ref{fig:TwobyTwo_Ex2}, though this reveals the initial slope, it gives no information about the size of the transient, as the dynamics generated from $A_2$ and $A_3$ have transients of the same size, but the one from $A_2$ has the larger initial slope.

+So now it has been established with simple $(2 \times 2)$ examples that the transient dynamics of a non-normal system are related to the Jordan normal form, as well as the numerical abscissa and Henrici's index.
 These together are not enough to tell the complete story of the transient.
 So now we will focus on another tool, the pseudospectra.